cnnzp/left-or-right/README.md

 Or clone https://github.com/cnnzp/game-off-2012.git and open index.html to play.
 Make sure your browser support html5 canvas.

+We recommend high version chrome and safari.
+IE is not supported.

 Screenshot
 ------------
-Oh!Collision
+Oh!
+Collision!

 ![Oh!Collision](http://github.com/cnnzp/game-off-2012/raw/master/screenshot/1.png)

-Yeah!Here we are!
+Yeah!
+Here we are!

 ![Yeah!Here we are!](http://github.com/cnnzp/game-off-2012/raw/master/screenshot/2.png)

 Used open source projects:
 ------------
-Colorbox: a html5 game engine which will be officially opened soon.
+ * Colorbox: a html5 game engine which will be officially opened soon.
-Cocos2d-html: just geometry.js and distributing tool.
+ * Cocos2d-html: just geometry.js and distributing tool.

 License:
 ------------